What Is Sous Vide?Last updated on 4/5/2023

 |Well Done||158 degrees F||1 hour|

 |Well Done||158 degrees F||3 hours|

 |Well Done||185 degrees F||8 hours|

 Cooking Fruits and Vegetables Using Sous Vide

-You can even use sous vide to prepare delicious fruits and vegetables, and doing so is sure to produce consistently tender and delicious products.
+You can even use sous vide to prepare delicious fruits and vegetables.
 For recommended times and temperatures when cooking fruits and vegetables using sous vide, check out the table below:

 |Type of Food||Temperature||Time|

 |Fruit (Warm & Ripe)||154 degrees F||1 hour 45 minutes|